axelmukwena/cloudquery-rails/README.md

 ## Code of Conduct

-Everyone interacting in the CloudqueryRails project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cloudquery_rails/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Cloudquery Rails project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cloudquery-rails/blob/main/CODE_OF_CONDUCT.md).